citrusvanilla/multiplewavetracking_cpp/README.md

 * CMake 3.8.1 or higher if you are generating build files with the CMakeLists.txt script.

-## Goals
+## High-level View
-This program implements a common Computer Vision "recognition" workflow for videos through application to near-shore ocean wave recognition, and is fast enough to run in realtime.
+This program implements a method of near-shore ocean wave recognition through a common Computer Vision "recognition" workflow for video sequences, and is fast enough to run in realtime.

+The general object recognition workflow for video sequences proceeds from detection, to tracking, and then recognition<sup>[1](#myfootnote1)</sup>.
+The process in this program is thus:
+1. **Preprocessing of video**: background modeling of the maritime environment and foreground extraction of near-shore waves.
+2. **Detection of objects**: Identification and localization of waves in the scene.
+3. **Tracking of objects**: Identity-preserving localization of detected waves through successive video frames for the capture of object dynamics.
+4. **Recognition of objects**: Classification of waves based on their dynamics.

 Wave recognition has uses in higher-level objectives such as automatic wave period, frequency, and size determination, as well as region-of-interest definition for human activity recognition.

-## Key Processes
-The general vision-based workflow proceeds from detection, to tracking, and then recognition<sup>[1](#myfootnote1)</sup>.
-The process in this program is thus:
-1. Preprocessing of video: background modeling of the maritime environment and foreground extraction of near-shore waves.
-2. Detection of objects: Identification and localization of waves in the scene.
-3. Tracking of objects: Identity-preserving localization of detected waves through successive video frames for the capture of wave dynamics.
-4. Recognition of objects: Classification of waves based on their temporal dynamics.

 ## Program Architecture
-In accordance with the general comupter vision recognition workflow for objects in videos, the program is split into four modules (preprocessing, detection, tracking, and the 'Wave' class) in addition to main().
+In accordance with the general comupter vision recognition workflow for objects in videos, the program is split into four modules (preprocessing, detection, tracking, and the 'Wave' class), in addition to main().
 Module functions are declared and described in their header files (\*.hpp), with implementation and usage in the associated source files (\*.cpp).

 ## Code Organization